caltechlibrary/newt/INSTALL-Pandoc.md

 cd ..
 ~~~

-NOTE: Even though you are using cabal with the "install pandoc-cli" option the resulting Pandoc can function as the Pandoc web service by invoking pandoc server command option.
+NOTE: Even though you are using cabal with the "install pandoc-cli" option the resulting Pandoc can function as the Pandoc web service by invoking Pandoc server command option.